JEP 401: Value Classes and Objects (Preview)

 }

-There is, however, one important limitation on references between objects: due to value classes' strict construction requirements, when a value object's fields are initialized, they cannot refer back to the object itself—this is not yet referenceable at that point.
+There is, however, one important limitation on references between objects: due to value classes' construction requirements (covered later), when a value object's fields are initialized, they cannot refer back to the object itself.
 So it is impossible, for example, to create an Item whose predecessor is that same Item.
 More generally, the instance fields of a value object can never be used to create a cycle—at least one object in any cycle would have to be an identity object.

 Comparing value objects with ==